 While you have been able to visit NJ horse racing tracks for many years and engage in betting actions, you now have another great option if you are one that enjoys the thrills of racing.
 In 2018, New Jersey started to allow legal online horse betting.
-There are some great bookmakers that are up and running in the state.
-These not only provide you a way to bet at a casino location but to also place wagers online.
+There are some great bookmakers that are up and running in the state with 4NJBets being our top recommendation.

 Monmouth Park and Borgata in Atlantic City were the very first locations in the state to start accessing horse bets.
 Both of these offer exciting online betting options.
 Since legal horse racing betting has been approved in the state, many other venues have started operating online, offering you a variety of options when it comes to enjoying the races from the comforts of home.

 The licensed and regulated online horse betting sites in New Jersey offer coverage of races that are run not only at the best race tracks in NJ but also at tracks from around the globe.
 This offers you the chance to wager on some of the highest paying races.
 And you can now choose to do it on a desktop or a mobile device.
 You now have the ability to enjoy race action at all times and you can benefit from amazing odds and some of the best payouts in the betting industry when you access any of these horse betting sites.